nimma123/SampleApp-OpenID-Oauth-Java/README.md

 	* This will start an HTTP session to store session data.

 ![Alt text](images/Config.png "Configurations")
+* Note: the IPP javascript file should be updated to the latest version such that the URL is https//js.appcenter.intuit.com/Content/IA/intuit.ipp.anywhere-<XXX>.js where <XXX> is replaced by the version number.
+The latest version can be found <a href="https://developer.intuit.com/docs/0000_about_intuit_developer/0080_release_notes/intuit_developer_release_notes#/javascript">here</a>.

-* The Auto Config buttons may be used to update URL's specific to Production and Development environments.
+* The Auto Config buttons may be used to update URL's specific to Production and Development tokens that are provided on developer.intuit.com.
     * If AppURL is not assigned, it will automatically populate with the host URL.

 ![Alt text](images/autoconfig.png "Automatic Config")